amoss/blog/blog/data/example.rst

 The parser is written from scratch based on the .rst specification located `here <docutils.sourceforge.net/docs/ref/rst/restructuredtext.html>`_.
-My interpretation is that the document is re-conned from the parser implementation in docutils.
+My interpretation is that the document is retconned from the parser implementation in docutils.
 There does not appear to be a formal specification, so I would expect divergences in behaviour from docutils.